 How to Handle ADHD and Anger in Adults

-ADHD and anger in adults is intimidating and difficult to deal with for the person with ADHD as well as others in his/her life.
+ADHD and anger in adults are intimidating and difficult to deal with for the person with ADHD as well as others in his/her life.
 Adults with ADHD “can have a very short fuse—their anger can go from zero to sixty in a few seconds” (Weiss, 2005).
 Indeed, anger can seem to strike out of nowhere, a frightening experience for all involved.

 Adult ADHD and anger involves extremely quick reactions, often to what appear to others to be insignificant little things.
 For someone with ADHD, when anger boils over, all perspective is lost.
 Attempts to de-escalate or to reason often make the situation worse.